 There is so much appeal when it comes to shopping at Costco.
 The biggest plus, by far, is that you can buy so many things in bulk, especially food.
 But is that always such a good thing?
-The truth is, many foods go bad much faster than we think.
+The truth is, many foods go bad much faster than you think.
 And the next thing you know, your refrigerator and pantry are full of rancid food because you bought more than you could consume in time.

 Next: A bulk buy you thought was smart… but isn’t.

-This may comes as a surprise, but the giant quantities of Kirkland nuts aren’t a smart buy.
+This may come as a surprise, but the giant quantities of Kirkland nuts aren’t a smart buy.
 (Yes, even in spite of their mass popularity.)
 Eat This, Not That! explains that, unless you plan to put mountains of nuts in air-tight containers in the freezer, the oils in them are going to make them age quicker than you think.
 So unless you’re hosting a huge Super Bowl party, you’re better off buying a smaller amount.

 Next: Another item to keep out of your cupboard.